The Top 31 Video Marketing Statistics for 2020

 Did you know that YouTube is considered a search engine?
 Most of us think of the site as a social media website, but it’s really a lot more than that.
 After all, even individuals who only watch videos technically have their own “channel,” potentially with numerous video projects and potentially even a different type of video per week.
 Anyone with an account can rate, comment, and subscribe to videos or other channels, and for this reason, YouTube functions like a social network.
 At the same time, you can type anything into the search box and find all sorts of videos on whatever subject you’d like.
 So, how big is YouTube, exactly?

-23. YouTube has more than 2.5 Billion active users.
+29. YouTube has more than 2.5 Billion active users. (source)

 The same survey tells us that only Facebook has more active users, which indicates that YouTube is a massive market.
 To give you an idea of how many people this is, consider that:

-24. 81% of Americans use YouTube, more than any other social network.
+30. 81% of Americans use YouTube, more than any other social network. (source)

 That’s just the US!
 Imagine how many people in other countries are included in the 2 billion users.
 When we think about social media we often forget to include YouTube, but this number should remind us of its importance!

-25. 81% of parents utilize YouTube for their children.
+31. 81% of parents utilize YouTube for their children. (source)

 YouTube is an excellent platform for creating content geared toward children and families.
 If you have a product that sits within this niche, you should be uploading to YouTube!
 Reviews, product information and demonstration videos, and more can successfully help your brand or company reach the eyes of parents eager to find helpful items and information for their children–a demographic that is often difficult to reach and impact.

-26. Almost 5 Billion hours of videos are watched every day on YouTube.
+32. More than 1 Billion hours of videos are watched every day on YouTube. (source)

-27. YouTube replaced Facebook as the #1 platform for driving consumer behavior–but it may be pushed aside by TikTok.
+33. YouTube replaced Facebook as the #1 platform for driving consumer behavior–but it may be pushed aside by TikTok.
+(Source)

 The power of video and popularity of YouTube combined with a demographic shift in how online video consumption is conducted is changing consumer behavior.
 Nevertheless, TikTok may be dethroning YouTube, making it an important platform for brands and businesses looking to maximize video marketing efforts.